 ➤ Mistakes That Can Ruin Your Test Metric Program

 Best React Native Local Databases For App Development | At the cost of one, cross-platform application development allows businesses to develop and roll out apps across mobile operating systems and devices.
 Ideal for brands with limited app development budgets and time to market, cross-platform applications are nothing less than a blessing for small and medium-sized businesses trying to disrupt the market with their ideas.

 As far as cross-platform apps are concerned, one name that immediately resonates with mobile app developers and tech enthusiasts across the world is React Native.
 With its features and offerings, React Native app development allows ventures to roll out high-performing apps that are scalable, flexible, and deliver an ultimate native-like experience to users.
-Statistics also reveal that close to 42% of the developers worldwide preferred React Native for their projects in 2020.
+Statistics also reveal that close to 42% of the developers worldwide preferred React Native for their projects from 2019 to 2021.

 Despite being extremely functional, React Native developers face a particular challenge with respect to selecting the right tech stack for their projects.
 This is specifically predominant when selecting a React Native database for their app development process.

 With developers burdened with the responsibility of developing the most stable versions of apps, it all boils down to the tech stack they choose and the way they leverage their components’ potential.

 If you’re someone facing similar issues and wondering which React Native database you should go for, here’s an extensive guide on react native for mobile app development with special attention to the databases.
 So, let’s get started but before that, let’s cover some basics as well.

 - Factors To Consider While Choosing Local React Native Databases